spectrocloud/librarium/content/docs/04.6-vm-management/10-create-manage-vm/05-standard-vm-operations/20-clone-vm.md

 <br />

-- Software testing - developers can clone a running VM to test new changes to their code.
+- Software testing - developers can clone an active VM to test new changes to their code.

 - Forensics - security administators can clone an infected machine and connect it to an air-gaped network to investigate the source of the infection while the parent VM can be destroyed or remediated.